 When humans hit the road, we sometimes have to sacrifice the quality of the food we eat (aka our green smoothies are replaced with McDonald's pit stops.)
-But your pup doesn't have to make the same unhealthy choices—you just have to do a little planning ahead before you skip town!
-Add it to your checklist of bringing your doggo's collapsible water bowl and his carrier.
-Here's how to make traveling with Ollie easy:
+But your pup doesn't have to make the same unhealthy choices, and probably shouldn't.
+Sharply transitioning your pup's diet can lead to tummy troubles - not exactly how you want to spend your trip with your pup.

 Stash enough food for the time you'll be away in a cooler bag with ice (you can use the packs we send, and even wrap it in our recyclable jute for a longer trip!)
 You can also store more Ollie in the freezer before you leave to help it stay colder for longer when you're in transit.

 Flying?
 Bringing Ollie on a plane should be treated the same as human food (it shouldn't be a problem!)
 We've flown with trays on national flights, without an issue.
 If you're flying internationally, though, check with the carrier's policy is about bringing fresh food on board.